-1. Citizen's Almanac and Pocket-size U.S. Declaration of Independence and Constitution
+4. Citizen's Almanac and Pocket-size U.S. Declaration of Independence and Constitution

-The Citizen's Almanac (Form M-76 (PDF, 8.53 MB)) and the Pocket-size Declaration of Independence and Constitution of the United States (Form M-654 (PDF, 1.24 MB)) may be made available to all interested newly naturalized citizens.
-Officers may make these publications available during administrative ceremonies but are not required to do so.
-The items may be placed on a table in an area accessible to the newly naturalized citizens.
-USCIS may also inform newly naturalized citizens that both publications are available for download at uscis.gov/citizenship.
+The Citizen's Almanac (Form M-76) and the Pocket-size Declaration of Independence and Constitution of the United States (Form M-654) must be made available to all interested naturalization candidates or newly naturalized citizens at the: